GCSE equivalency tests for Birmingham City University offer holders

-The equivalency tests will be applicable to Birmingham City University offer holders excluding BA (Hons) Architecture with Foundation Year, BA (Hons) Architecture, BSc (Hons) Midwifery (including the foundation year route), and MSci Midwifery with Public Health.
+The equivalency tests will be applicable to Birmingham City University offer holders excluding: BA (Hons) Architecture with Foundation Year; BA (Hons) Architecture; MSc Speech and Language Therapy.

 Please ensure that you have referred to the FAQs below before getting in touch with our team.
 If your question is covered in this list, you will be referred back to this webpage for the answer.